 How I make it

-Place the bulgur in a medium pan, cover with boiling water and simmer until it’s soft, around 10 minutes.
+Rinse the bulgur and place in a medium pan with a little salt.
+Cover with boiling water and simmer until it’s soft, around 10 minutes.
+Drain and rinse with cold water.

-Turn into a large bowl and set aside to cool.
-Add the tomato purée, the biber salçası, lemon juice, pomegranate molasses, olive oil and white onion.
+Place the cooked bulgur into a large bowl and add the tomato purée, the biber salçası, lemon zest and juice, pomegranate molasses, olive oil and the white onion.
 Thoroughly mix together using your hands.
 Cover and set aside for a hour or so to allow all the flavours mingle.

 When you’re ready to serve, stir in the spring onions, chopped tomatoes, the herbs and the pul biber.

 Season to your taste and tumble everything onto a large platter.
-Garnish with the pomegranate arils, dill tops and more herbs if you fancy it.
+Dress with the pomegranate arils, dill tops, a sprinkling of sumac and more herbs if you fancy it.

 Serve as part of a mezze spread – it’s particularly lovely with – Turkish yoghurt with mint, pul biber and lemon – or alongside your summer BBQ.